 - Informs student groups about the Annual Grants approval process

-Helps voters learn about issues and candidates efficiently
+- Helps voters learn about candidates and issues

-Elections matter to every Stanford student because they are your chance to choose how we spend millions of dollars and pick the future leaders of the student body.
+ASSU elections matter to every Stanford student because they are the chance to choose how we spend millions of dollars and select the future leaders of the student body.
 The Elections Commission ensures that every student has a fair and free opportunity to vote on the issues that matter to them.

 Information for Voters

 Prior to the election in April, voters will be able to view information about candidates, slates, and issues under in our ASSU Voter's Pamphlet.
 Please also take some time to read the Commission's voter information guide.
 On Election Day, each eligible voter will receive an email with an individualized link to their personal ballot.
 For President & Vice President, voters will rank slates in order of preference.
 For Undergraduate Senate elections, you can choose to vote for up to 15 candidates.
 For Executive positions, voters will use a Ranked Voting system where you will be asked to rank Executive Slates depending upon your preferences.
 The elections results will be announced several days after the election.